Sixth Street Partners: Notable investments

-Professional sports

 Legends Hospitality

 In January 2021, Sixth Street acquired a majority interest in Legends Hospitality, a sports and live entertainment services company co-founded by affiliates of the New York Yankees and Dallas Cowboys.

 San Antonio Spurs

 In June 2021, Sixth Street acquired a 20% stake in the San Antonio Spurs.
 They were joined by Michael Dell, who acquired a 10% stake.

+Santiago Bernabéu Stadium (Real Madrid)

+In May 2022, Real Madrid entered into a 20-year strategic partnership with Sixth Street and Legends concerning the exploitation of certain new businesses at the Santiago Bernabéu Stadium.
+Sixth Street acquired the right to participate in the operation of select new businesses at the stadium for a duration of 20 years, with Real Madrid receiving approximately €360 million.

 FC Barcelona

-In July 2022, Sixth Street acquired rights to 25% of FC Barcelona's income from LaLigaSportsTV over the next 25 years.
+In July 2022, Sixth Street acquired rights to 25% of FC Barcelona's income from LaLiga TV rights over the next 25 years.
 The deal was worth €207.5 million for the initial 10% stake and an additional €310 million for the other 15%.
+FC Barcelona did not transfer the relevant LaLiga TV rights directly to Sixth Street.
+Instead, the rights were transferred to a company known as Locksley, in which Sixth Street held a 51% stake and FC Barcelona retained the remaining 49%.

 Bay FC

 On April 4, 2023, the American National Women's Soccer League awarded one of its two planned 2024 expansion teams to a Bay Area group at a reported $53 million expansion fee.
 The expansion announcement confirmed the involvement of Sixth Street Partners as the Bay Area group's lead investor.
 Sixth Street CEO Alan Waxman and former United States women's national soccer team and professional club players Brandi Chastain, Leslie Osborne, Danielle Slaton, and Aly Wagner were announced as the club's founding board members.
 The club would be the first professional sports team in the United States to have an institutional investor as a majority owner, in contrast to rules established by other United States sports leagues that restricted or prohibited such ownership.
 NWSL commissioner Jessica Berman noted that the investment did not have a target hold period, and was funded from Sixth Street Tao Partners, a balance sheet fund with no requirement to be liquidated, which the league intended to treat like an individual owner with a large net worth.
 The team's name, Bay FC, and logo were announced on June 1, 2023.